smnorris/fwakit/README.md

 `$ fwakit download`

 Note that the download may not work if you are behind a network proxy.
-Download and unzip the files of interest manually from [ftp://ftp.geobc.gov.bc.ca/sections/outgoing/bmgs/FWA_Public](Data BC's ftp server).
+Download and unzip the files of interest manually from [DataBC's ftp server](ftp://ftp.geobc.gov.bc.ca/sections/outgoing/bmgs/FWA_Public).

 Create db, load FWA data, repair, index, and optimize: